How to Build a Simple Desk with Drawers

 Those two factors will determine how high your drawers can be.
 In this case, I only had 4 inches to work with.
 I intended to use that 4 inches to the max.
 That meant no casing around the drawers.
 They had to be floating.

-These are the things I tried to figure out in my mind before I actually started.
+These are the things I tried to figure out in my mind before I started.
 The most important decision was what material to use.

 Solid wood would have been too expensive.
 Even plywood didn’t quite fit into my budget.
 That basically left me with MDF.
 I considered using a veneer layer but, in the end, decided to dust off my paint technique skills and finish the MDF to look like wood.